Call For A FREE Consultation

 Have a Question?
 Our Legal Team is Ready to Help You

-Answers from Our California Lemon Law Attorneys
+California Lemon Law FAQ

 Have you purchased or leased a vehicle that has defects?
 If so, you may have a lemon.

-Rather than walking blindly into your lemon law case, read through the answers to frequently asked questions below to develop a clear perspective of your legal situation
+Rather than walking blindly into your lemon law case, read through the answers to frequently asked questions below to develop a clear perspective of your legal situation.

-After you have gained all of the basic information, we encourage you to ask more specific questions about your case in our FREE case evaluation.
+After you have gained all the basic information, we encourage you to ask more specific questions about your case in our FREE case evaluation.

-How Long Does the California Lemon Law Apply to My Vehicle?
+How Long Does the Lemon Law Last?

 If I Purchased My Vehicle in Another State, but Live in California, Which State’s Lemon Laws Apply?